elalienx/form-navigation/README.md

 # To do

-- Rename stepNumber() to stepNumber()
+- Add badge for bullet states.
 - Allow `NavigationProvider` to start with any data configuration to show `<Navigator/>` with or withouth secondary items.
-- Block and gray out the items in the navigation bar that come after the last step that is completed.
-So users cannot navigate to the end and skip steps.
+- Block items in the navigation bar that come after the lastest completed step.
+So users cannot skip incomplete steps.
 - Make "co-applicant" start as un-selected on step #3.
+So users are forced to choose betweem YES/NO.
+- Switch from using numbers and indexes for step and navigation to labels, to make it easier to understand.
 - Add Playwright to deeply test the App and make sure it goes to the correct steps.
-- Add badge for bullet states.
-- switch from using numbers and indexes for step and navigation to labels, to make it easier to understand.